fantpmas/hylia/src/posts/wall-shelf.md

 ---

 Wall shelf using beech and a birch branch.
-Finished with boiled linseed oil.
+Finished with boiled linseed oil.​

 ![Wall shelf](/images/20170930_174241.jpg)